pal1000/mesa-dist-win/buildscript/readme.md

 The installer automatically sets the PATH for you.
 But beware if you want to build for both x86 and x64 you will end up with duplicate entry in PATH.
 You definitely want to avoid this.
 I recommend use the zipped version and let build.cmd set PATH at runtime.
 - Mingw-w64 i686 and x86_64;

 Optional.
 Only if you want to build S3 texture compression library.
 Teoretically mesa could be built the same way but [it doesm't work due to a Scons bug](https://bugs.freedesktop.org/show_bug.cgi?id=94072).
 Download web-installer from [here](https://sourceforge.net/projects/mingw-w64/).
 You need to run web installer once for each target architecture (i686 means 32-bit, x86_64 means 64-bit).
+If build script is located in current directory . then change the installation directory to .\mingw-w64-x86 for 32-bit and .\mingw-w64-x64 for 64-bit.
 Leave everything else as default.
-Take note of GCC version, mingw-w64 major version number and revision displayed by the installer.
-The script needs these set properly in order to find GCC and successfully build S3 texture compresion library.
 - [Flex and Bison](https://sourceforge.net/projects/winflexbison/);
 - m4: [32-bit](https://sourceforge.net/projects/msys2/files/REPOS/MSYS2/i686/), [64-bit](https://sourceforge.net/projects/msys2/files/REPOS/MSYS2/x86_64/);